 Long-term oxygen therapy (>15 hours/day) may be needed for stable COPD patients with an oxygen saturation <88% on room air, with or without hypercapnia.
-Stable patients may also need long-term oxygen therapy with an oxygen saturation <88% with pulmonary hypertension, peripheral edema, or polycythemia (hematocrit >55%) (GOLD, 2021).
+Stable patients may also need long-term oxygen therapy with an oxygen saturation <88% with pulmonary hypertension, peripheral edema, or polycythemia (hematocrit >55%) (GOLD, 2025).

-A COPD patient's dyspnea and concurrently poor arterial blood gasses (ABGs), particularly the oxygen saturation, may necessitate the use of noninvasive ventilation.
+A COPD patient's dyspnea and concurrently poor arterial blood gasses (ABGs) (O2 saturation <90%, PaCO2 >45 mmHg, or pH <7.3), particularly low oxygen saturation, may necessitate the use of noninvasive ventilation.
 This may be established in the facility or home settings.
 When there is an acute exacerbation of the respiratory status in COPD, continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP) may be used.
 These devices deliver pressurized oxygen through masks in order to maximize the delivery of needed oxygen deep in the lungs.
-The timely use of these devices, particularly in the prehospital period, have proved to significantly reduce the need for intubation and ventilation (Abubacker et al., 2021).
+The timely use of these devices, particularly in the prehospital period, has proved to significantly reduce the need for intubation and ventilation and to decrease mortality (UCSF, 2024).